c-blake/bu/doc/edplot.md

 P(mA^2>val|Gauss): 0.009200
 ```
 The first K-S test (related to the outer fat band) alone doesn't even exclude
-consistency from Gaussian sampling, though the other 2 slightly more powerful
+consistency from Gaussian sampling at 8%, though the other 2 slightly more
-tests suggest it is getting unlikely at 2.1% and 0.92% alpha levels.
-Knowing
+powerful tests suggest it is getting unlikely at 2% and 1% alpha levels.
-the answer, it is naturally easy to fool oneself in thinking any visualization
+Knowing the answer, it is easy to fool oneself in thinking any visualization
 says more than it really does.
-The challenge is: How to present the evidence
+The challenge is: How to present evidence that
-without suggesting over-conclusions?
+suggests conclusions of just the right strength to those with minimal training?

 The bottom line is that if this data sample is supposed to say something about
-other samples from the same process, you should really only look at "large scale
+other samples from The Same[^9] process, you should really only look at "large
-shape" and imagine a swarm[^9] of all possible monotonic curves through such.
+scale shape" and imagine a swarm[^10] of all possible monotonic curves through
-(You can also widen | narrow targeted CIs from 95%, of course.[^10])
+such.
+(You can also widen | narrow targeted CIs from 95%, of course.[^11])

 Conclusion
 ==========